She stumbled to the gate, her soul broken and tattered. Her hands grasped for the gate as her knees collapsed, smacking the ground.

 “I’m going to need your help.
 Please remind me that I am nothing, and apart from you, I can do nothing (Jn.
 15:5).”

 “Always, but before you come to the gate, come by way of the cross (Gal.
 5:24).
-Then when you cone, come, ask, seek and knock (Matt.7:7).
-Wrestle with me over things You can’t understand (Gen. 32:22-32).
+Then when you come, come, asking, seeking and knocking (Matt.7:7).
+Wrestle with me over things you can’t understand (Gen. 32:22-32).
 I promise I will always be here (Deut.
 31:6).
 Then, I want you to pick up your cross, deny yourself, and follow me (Matt.
 16:24).
 Only through me can you experience life to the full (Jn.
 10:10).
 And when you get home, which I am already preparing (Jn.
 14:3), I will welcome you with open arms and say, ‘well done good and faithful servant (Matt.
 25:23).’”

 Your plans are perfect, but all we see is broken